Steve Fabus

 Steve Fabus is an American disco, hi-NRG and house music disc jockey from Chicago, known for popularizing the 1970s version of the tea dance style of Sunday disco dancing, as well as the gay bathhouse sound of San Francisco, emphasizing emotional R&B vocals and slower tempos.
 Fabus has served residencies at the San Francisco nightclubs the I-Beam, the Trocadero Transfer and The EndUp, at the New York City River Club and Tracks, and in Los Angeles at Probe, Axis and Asylum.
 He has deejayed major circuit parties, private parties and international festivals.
-He co-founded Go Bang, a disco revival party in San Francisco, and he is a resident deejay at Hothouse.
+He co-founded Go BANG!, a disco revival party in San Francisco.
+He has been a resident deejay at Hothouse.
 He regularly mixes for the Burning Man group Comfort & Joy.

 Career

 Fabus was born and raised in Chicago, where he grew to appreciate the R&B music of artists such as Stevie Wonder and Etta James.
 He gravitated to mixing vinyl records with reel-to-reel tapes at house parties.
 Fabus was coming out at the time, discovering Chicago's gay bars such as Den One and PQ's.
 He began to visit San Francisco in 1971, returning home each time after a few months.
 In Chicago, he was intrigued by unusual dance music such as Hamilton Bohannon's "Bohannon's Beat" that he heard at Dugan's Bistro, a gay club with music spun by Louie DeVito, Fabus's first major career influence.